 - Decreased quality of life and enjoyment; and,

-- Losses based upon how your injuries affect your personal relationships.
+- Losses based upon how your injuries affect your

-Discuss Your 18 Wheeler Truck Accident Claim with an Experienced Attorney
+Discuss Your 18 Wheeler Truck Accident Claim with an Experienced

 If you were hurt or lost a loved one in a truck crash, skilled legal representation is essential.
 To learn more about your rights and remedies, please contact VanDerGinst Law, PC to set up a free consultation with our truck accident lawyers.
+We have knowledgeable and experienced attorneys who can help guide you through the complexities of your case and help you obtain the financial compensation you deserve.
+The consultation is free and there is never a fee unless we win.
+Call VanDerGinst Law at 800-797-5391.
+The law is tough, being injured is tougher.
+We’ll make it easier for you.

 We can tackle the legal challenges involved with filing an insurance claim, and we’re equally prepared to advocate on your behalf in court.